jaxwong/tp/docs/DeveloperGuide.md

 **Use case: UC10 - Edit an event**

+**MSS**

+1. User requests to edit an event with the specified alias and provides details of the parameters that should be edited.
+2. OverBooked informs the user that the edit was successful.
+3. OverBooked displays the updated event list.

+Use case ends.

+**Extensions**

+* 1a.
+User uses the invalid format or parameters.
+  * 1a1.
+OverBooked displays the correct format to the user.

+Use case ends.

+* 1b.
+The event with the specified alias does not exist.
+  * 1b1.
+OverBooked informs user that the event could not be found.

+Use case ends.

+* 1c.
+User does not provide any parameters to edit.
+  * 1c1.
+OverBooked informs user that they need to provide at least 1 parameter.

+Use case ends.

 **Use case: UC11 - Find events by alias**

+**MSS**

+1. User requests to find an event with the specified alias(es).
+2. OverBooked displays all events that start with any of the given aliases.
+3. OverBooked informs the user the number of events found.

+Use case ends.

+**Extensions**

+* 1a.
+User uses the invalid format or does not specify any alias.
+  * 1a1.
+OverBooked displays the correct format to the user.

+Use case ends.

 **Use case: UC12 - Delete an event**